usapokemon/get-programming-with-nodejs/readme.md

 |--- mongoose@6.9.2
   |-- mongodb@4.13.0

 The major changes is due to the deprecation of callback functions in MongoDB accessing API functions.
 In lessons_13 - lessons_14, the changes are needed to use async/await.
+There are also minor changees, such as connect options that are no longer supported, e.g., useNewURL, useUnifiedTopology, and useCreatrIndex, will be removed.
+Adding {family:4} to support IPv4 addressing mode, e.g., localhoast:3000.

 ***
 NOTICE: As of *11/20/20*, The following packages have been upgraded due to dependency vulnerabilities: